 Why is Going to Therapy So Difficult?

 You may have tried many different things to help yourself feel better, get out of a rut, figure out a relationship, or find direction in your life or career, but nothing seems to be helping.
 You have talked to friends or read self-help books and while you understand the concepts, applying these things to your own life seems difficult if not impossible.
 Perhaps you know you have trouble with relationships but you aren’t sure how to change your pattern or choices.
-Or maybe you think you have anxiety, but you’re unsure how to treat it.
+Or maybe you think you have anxiety or depression, but you’re unsure how to treat it.
 Regardless of what you have tried, you’re now thinking that you may need to see a therapist or counselor to help you sort out things.

 Going to see a therapist can seem like an insurmountable obstacle.
 There are several steps you take before you even walk into a therapist’s office, and each one of these steps can be tough.
 Here’s a list of potential different steps involved in going to therapy, how you might feel about each step, and how to overcome your hesitations to guide you in getting the professional help you want and need.

 Understanding what therapy is

 You may be feeling nervous or even scared about what therapy even is.
 You’ve heard of it, you know that people do it and benefit from it, but what exactly is it?
 What does a therapist or counselor do?
 Therapists do and don’t do many things, but foremost, a good therapist or counselor will not tell you what to do or how to do things.

 What Therapists Do and Don't:

 · Counselors are trained not to give advice, but to elicit your own decisions and motivations from within yourself.

 · Therapists listen actively, meaning they hear your words but also attend to the meaning underneath your words and to what you’re not saying.